-Since sharing parts of my morning routine on Insta-stories, I’ve come to understand that there are many who’s interested in meditation and its benefits.
-Yes, meditations brings both physical and mental benefits.
-It decreases anxiety, blood pressure, ny tension-related pain, such as, tension headaches, ulcers, insomnia, muscle and joint problems just to mention a few perks.
+Meditations bring both physical, emotional, and mental benefits.
+It decreases anxiety, blood pressure, any tension-related pain, such as tension headaches, ulcers, insomnia, muscle, and joint problems just to mention a few perks.
 There is no right or wrong way to do this.
 You will only get better with time!
 Start with 5 minutes.
-I make sure and schedule my mediation like a meeting, because 1-2 times of mediation a day is VITAL to my mental health.
+I make sure and schedule my mediation like a meeting because 1-2 times of mediation a day is VITAL to my mental health.

 Time needed: 10 Min. to Start.
 Gradually increase in 5 Min. increments until you can Meditate for 20-30 Min/Day

-*Turn your smart phone on AIRPLANE MODE and set a timer.
+*Turn your smartphone on AIRPLANE MODE and set a timer.
 It’s important not to be distracted in your meditation, because when you are shocked out of a relaxed state – it can cause headaches.
-Or if you’re meditating to a guided meditation, turn your smart phone on Do Not Disturb mode (not sure if all phones have this function) so you can proceed listening to the meditation without getting disturbed ny any notification or such.
+Or if you’re meditating to a guided meditation, turn your smartphone on Do Not Disturb mode (not sure if all phones have this function) so you can proceed to listen to the meditation without getting disturbed any notification or such.

 1. Comfortable location.

 A quiet, cozy, and alone spot where you will be undisturbed.
 Sit however feels most relaxing to you: in bed, in a chair, or maybe on the floor.
 Just pick what comes more natural just as long as your back is supported.
 I’d advise you to not lay down, because you may fall asleep.

 By silently repeating a mantra (a word or a phrase) to yourself during meditation is a good way to put your attention on the other than your thoughts.
 If you don’t have a mantra in particular in mind, there are several guided meditations on Youtube.